typedb/typedb-driver-examples/tube_network/README.md

 - Clone this repository: `git clone git@github.com:vaticle/examples.git`
 - Navigate to the TypeDB distribution directory: `cd path-to-typedb-dist-directory` (this step isn't required if TypeDB is installed using a package manager such as `brew`)
 - Start the TypeDB Server: `./typedb server start`
-- Create the keyspace and load the schema: `./typedb console -k tube_network -f path-to-the-cloned-examples-dir/schemas/tube-network-schema.gql`
+- Create the database and load the schema: `./typedb console -k tube_network -f path-to-the-cloned-examples-dir/schemas/tube-network-schema.gql`
 - Install the `typedb` module: `pip install typedb-client`.
 Learn more about [Client Python](http://docs.vaticle.com/docs/client-api/python).
 - Migrate the dataset: `python3 -m tube_network.src.migration`.
 Learn more about [migrating data to TypeDB by example](http://docs.vaticle.com/docs/examples/phone-calls-migration-python).
 - To continue: